Taylor, Jonathan, Sr.

 Bio

-In 1746, Jonathan bought shoes for Prince, who was probably enslaved by him.
-That same year he also borrowed money from Joseph Barnard to pay "Sharp", which refers to a man of African/Indigenous heritage who was known as "Sharp Caleb" and "Caleb Sharp."
-In 1771, Taylor purchased an enslaved man named Titus from Daniel Arms of Deerfield.
-He paid 20 shillings.
-(Healy, Allan, Charlemont, Massachusetts, 1765-1965)
+In 1746, Joseph Barnard credited Jonathan for buying a pair of shoes for Prince, who was enslaved by Barnard.
+That same year Jonathan borrowed three shillings from Barnard to pay "Sharp", a man of African/Indigenous heritage who was known as "Sharp Calab" and "Calab Sharp."
+In 1771, Taylor purchased a thirty-one-year-old enslaved man named Titus from his stepbrother Daniel Arms of Deerfield for 20 shillings.
+(Account book of Joseph Barnard, PVMA Library, Deerfield, Massachusetts; Healy, Allan, Charlemont, Massachusetts, Frontier Village and Hill Town 1765-1965 (Charlemont, MA: 1965.)

 Enslaved persons: